Li Dazhao: Study in Japan and early nationalism

 With financial assistance from the constitutionalist politician Tang Hualong, Li left for Tokyo in September 1913 to study political economy at Waseda University.
 While in Japan, he participated in student political groups opposed to Yuan Shikai's increasingly dictatorial regime in China.
+While there, he lived in a YMCA dormitory and participated in Bible studies at the church of Yasuzo Shimizu.

 Li's nationalist sentiments intensified dramatically in 1915, when Japan presented its imperialistic Twenty-One Demands to the Chinese government.
 He became a leader among Chinese students in Japan protesting the demands, authoring a long manifesto, "A Letter of Admonition to the Elders of the Nation," that was sent to the government in Beijing.
 In these essays, Li's nationalism took on a chauvinistic tone, exalting China's traditional superiority while attributing its modern plight to foreign influence.
 This antiforeign sentiment was coupled with a sense of national shame, as Li argued that the Chinese themselves were responsible for their nation's weakness.